Christine (1983 film): Box office

 Christine was released in North America on December 9, 1983, to 1,045 theaters.
 In its opening weekend Christine brought in $3,408,904 landing at #4.
 The film dropped 39.6% in its second weekend, grossing $2,058,517 slipping from fourth to eighth place.
 In its third weekend, it grossed $1,851,909 dropping to #9.
 The film remained at #9 its fourth weekend, grossing $2,736,782.
 In its fifth weekend, it returned to #8, grossing $2,015,922.
 Bringing in $1,316,835 in its sixth weekend, the film dropped out of the box office top ten to twelfth place.
 In its seventh and final weekend, the film brought in $819,972 landing at #14, bringing the total gross for Christine to $21,017,849.

 Critical response

-On the review aggregator website Rotten Tomatoes, Christine holds a 70% approval rating based on 30 reviews, with an average rating of 6/10.
-The consensus reads: "The cracks are starting to show in John Carpenter's directorial instincts, but Christine is nonetheless silly, zippy fun.”
+On the review aggregator website Rotten Tomatoes, Christine holds an approval rating of 74% based on 42 reviews, with an average rating of 6.1/10.
+The website's critics consensus reads, "The cracks are starting to show in John Carpenter's directorial instincts, but Christine is nonetheless silly, zippy fun."

-Roger Ebert gave the movie three out of four stars, saying: "by the end of the movie, Christine has developed such a formidable personality that we are actually taking sides during its duel with a bulldozer.
+Roger Ebert gave the film three out of four stars, saying: "By the end of the movie, Christine has developed such a formidable personality that we are actually taking sides during its duel with a bulldozer.
 This is the kind of movie where you walk out with a silly grin, get in your car, and lay rubber halfway down the Eisenhower."
 Janet Maslin of The New York Times gave the film a middling review, saying: "The early parts of the film are engaging and well acted, creating a believable high-school atmosphere.
 Unfortunately, the later part of the film is slow in developing, and it unfolds in predictable ways."
 Variety gave the film a negative review, stating: "Christine seems like a retread.
 This time it's a fire-engine red, 1958 Plymouth Fury that's possessed by the Devil, and this deja-vu premise [from the novel by Stephen King] combined with the crazed-vehicle format, makes Christine appear pretty shop worn."
 Time Out said of the film: "Carpenter and novelist Stephen King share not merely a taste for genre horror but a love of '50's teenage culture; and although set in the present, Christine reflects the second taste far more effectively than the first."
+The reviewer judged that only King's skillful writing could make the titular car scary, and that when translated to the screen it no longer had any presence.